oivoodoo/redis_poolex/README.md

 # RedisPoolex

 Redis connection pool using poolboy and exredis libraries.
-WIP

-**TODO: Add configuration settings using config.exs** **TODO: Use only one configuration section to set settings for exredis and poolboy**

 # Examples